Table of Contents

 Do package cache files get deleted after I uninstalled Visual Studio?

-Ans: In my case, I have uninstalled Visual Studio IDE, even though those package cache files referring to the visual studio are not deleted.
+Ans: In my case, I have uninstalled Visual Studio IDE, even though those package cache files referring to Visual Studio are not deleted.

 This procedure will remove any existing packages for the Visual Studio product and will prevent any packages from being saved after they have been installed.